mozilla/open-leadership-training-series/_articles/introduction-to-open-leadership/getting-to-know-mozilla-and-the-leadership-network.md

   url="https://www.filepicker.io/api/file/kLlp7wEAQBWJf8emecWo?autoplay=0"
   title="Mozilla And The Firefox Creation Myth, Mark Surman" %}

-In addition to developing Firefox and the community of contributors that builds and supports it, Mozilla fights for what we call the “open web.”
+In addition to developing Firefox and the community of contributors that builds and supports it, Mozilla fights for what we call the “open web”.
 We’re doing this by championing:

 *   **Inclusion:** an accessible, free Internet for all
 *   **Privacy:** user control of their own data on the web